Place du Général-de-Gaulle (Lille): Homes, properties and hotels

 Four building lots are listed as historic monuments in Lille.
-The building at the corner of Rue Neuve and Place du Général-de-Gaulle has been listed, with the exception of the first floor, since May 25, 1945.
+The building at the corner of the Rue Neuve and the Place du Général-de-Gaulle has been listed, with the exception of the first floor, since May 25, 1945.
 The façades and roofs of nos.
 9, 21, 34, 44 and 52 have been listed as historic monuments since March 9 and March 14, 1944, respectively for the first two, and June 8, 1966, for the last three.

 The town house at nos.
 64-66 dates back to 1455.
 Two hundred and twenty years later, the new owner completely demolished it, rebuilt it identically and modified the cellar.
 In 1828, a third story was added, topped by a pediment with a sun.

 The date of construction of the Hotel Bellevue is not known.
 The hotel hosted Mozart during his European tour in 1765.
-Located in a former bourgeois residence and accessible from Rue Jean-Roisin, the hotel overlooks the square.
+Located in a former bourgeois residence and accessible from the Rue Jean-Roisin, the hotel overlooks the square.
 The adjacent building, housing the Furet du Nord, was refurbished in 1969; the 19th-century façade was restored to match the 18th-century style in 1990.